 This is running 2.18.9 QGIS on OSX.

 QGIS code branch

 Compiled against GDAL/OGR

 Running against GEOS

 PostgreSQL Client Version

-#1 Updated by William Valencia over 3 years ago
+#1 Updated by William Valencia about 4 years ago

 I noticed something weird with QGIS.
 So when making an "Add WCS Layer" request with QGIS, I noticed that (After initial GetCapabilities and DescribeCoverage), multiple redundant calls to my WCS Server are made.
 The actual "Add" Button makes 12 calls to EGI.
 It calls 1 GetCapabilities, 1 DescribeCoverage, 4 GetCoverage and then repeats the last 6 calls for a total of 12 calls.
 I am unsure why QGIS makes 4 GetCoverage calls in the first place, then it repeats the last 6 calls.

-#3 Updated by William Valencia over 3 years ago
+#3 Updated by William Valencia about 4 years ago

 I asked the developers mailing list and included their response below.
 Looks like the extra 6 repeated calls are definitely a bug with multi threaded rendering.
 The multiple (4) GetCoverage calls may or may not be needed any more as well.